googlesamples/tv-video-discovery-samples/README.md

-# Tv Video Discover Samples
+# Tv Video Discovery Samples

-This repository contains a bunch of samples demonstrating how a 3p app can integrate with the video discover APIs to send personalized user data to Google which can be shown on all of user-owned Android surfaces.
+This repository contains samples demonstrating how a 3p app can integrate with the video discovery APIs to send personalized user data to Google.

 ## Samples

-- **android-kotlin**: Demonstrates how an Android Tv and Android Mobile app can integrate with Engage SDK to publish user personalized data.
+- **android-kotlin**: Demonstrates how an Android Tv and Android Mobile app written in Kotlin can integrate with Engage SDK to publish user personalized data.

 ## Contributing

-This repository does not accept any contributions.
+This repository does not accept any external contributions.
 To report a bug or raise a feature request, please use GitHub issues.

 ## Disclaimer